MetaCommunity/mci-cltl-utils/src/main/lsp/stor/README.md

 ### Generalized Binding State for Slot Definitions - Accessors

-A naive model, with some description:
+A naive model, with some description, towards a portable methodology generally analogous to _read only_ slot values for _standard objects_, however in analogy to definitions of _structure objects_ with `CL:DEFSTRUCT`

 * `SLOT-VALUE-READABLE-P` (NB: May be removed subsequently, if equivalent functionality is available via `SLOT-BOUNDP` and